learlab/itell/apps/introduction-to-computing/content/textbook/3-2-conditionals.md

 #Checks if todaysWeather equals "snowy"
 elif todaysWeather == "snowy":
 	print("snowboots")
-#If todaysWeather didn't equal any of these, do the following
+#If todaysWeather did not equal to any of these, do the following
 else:
 	print("t-shirt")
 	print("shorts")